Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Shannon Devlin, MD

-Instructor of Medicine, Internal Medicine Dr. Devlin obtained her medical degree in 2015 from St. Louis University School of Medicine.
+Assistant Professor of Medicine; Associate Program Director, Hospice & Palliative Medicine Fellowship.
+Dr. Devlin obtained her medical degree in 2015 from Saint Louis University School of Medicine.
 She completed her internship and residency in internal medicine at the University of California San Diego (UCSD).
 Following a year as a chief medical resident, she completed her geriatrics fellowship at UCSD in 2020 and her hospice and palliative medicine fellowship at the University of Utah in 2021.
-Her clinical interests include medical education, patient advocacy, and the intersection of geriatric medicine and palliative medicine, especially relating to frailty, dementia, and multimorbidity.
+Her clinical interests include medical education, patient advocacy, and the intersection of geriatric medicine and palliative medicine, especially relating to frailty, dementia and multimorbidity.

 Erin Bakanas, MD, HMDC